If you want to learn more about us, you’re in the right place. Read to learn how we managed to grow our business.

 In parallel, Klatt Works has developed the MX Accelerator System.
 MX Accelerator is a head-worn display system that provides a unique approach to creating and interfacing with documents such as workflows and checklists for hands-free maintenance applications.
 Klatt Works now has initial customers for MX Accelerator and is manufacturing and selling the system worldwide.

-Nate also founded a sister company, OrbitOn, Inc. to develop robotics, AI, ML, and other related technologies to be used for semi-autonomously operated Satellite Servicing Vehicles (SRVs) to be used to refuel, repair and upgrade satellites on orbit.
+Nate also founded a sister company, OrbitOn, Inc. to develop robotics, AI, ML, and other related technologies.
 Within OrbitOn, a new business unit, AT Works, has been working to apply OrbitOn robotic technology to the severe problem of enabling people with Tetraplegia to use only eye and voice commands, via a head-worn display, to enable a robotic arm mounted on an electric wheelchair to semi-autonomously perform a number of everyday tasks thus enabling the users to live more productive, independent lives.
 We consider this our most rewarding and socially and economically important program.